monijaman/Kossi-GoLang/README.md

 Welcome!
 This guide is designed to help you present and explain your Go authentication project using Clean Architecture to students.

+Short description: This repository contains the Go backend for the Kossti product/review system.
+It follows Clean Architecture principles, exposes HTTP handlers for product and review management, uses GORM with PostgreSQL for persistence, and includes migration and seeding tools used during development and presentation.

 ---

 ## 📋 Table of Contents